 Diesel Jeans mens designer clothing

-Our buyer's pick for the new season is the Diesel Laleta Black Leather Biker Jacket: with quilted details, suede trims and a classic press-stud collar, it is a key investment piece, timeless and effortlessly stylish in any season and a perfect illustration of the essence of the brand.
+First - the leather and our buyer's pick for Autumn / Winter '14: the Diesel Laleta Black Leather Biker Jacket.
+With quilted details, suede trims and a classic press-stud collar, it is a key investment piece, timeless and effortlessly stylish in any season and a perfect illustration of the essence of the brand.

 BEHIND THE BRAND